zenparsing/esdown/docs/modules.md

 export var baz = oldStyle;
 ```

-In order to expose a new-style module to old-style clients, you can add a **index.js**
+To expose a new-style module to old-style clients, you can add a **index.js**
 file at the package root which looks something like this:

 ```js